vaginessa/dns-wiki/Advertisements-blocking.md

-:exclamation: **Please do not send any email or ask here on GitHub how to block the Android advertisements!** :exclamation:
+:exclamation: **Please do not send any eMail or ask here on GitHub how to block the Android advertisements!** :exclamation:

 Index
 ---------